How To Create a Solar Panel Proposal

 Aurora Solar’s advanced features include precise shading analysis, automated system design, and integration with top financial partners for seamless loan and lease proposals.
 Designed to streamline the sales process and enhance customer engagement, Aurora Solar helps solar professionals deliver compelling, data-driven solar panel proposals that drive sales and improve customer satisfaction.

-For many installers, writing solar panel proposals is often the least fun aspect of the entire job.
-But having a proposal template and checklist to work from can speed up the process dramatically.
-Using software to do more of the heavy lifting can actually make the process enjoyable—often with a much higher conversion rate.
+For many installers, creating a solar sales proposal is often the least enjoyable part of the job.
+But having a proven template and checklist can speed up the process dramatically.
+Using software to handle the heavy lifting, especially the complex design and engineering required for a detailed commercial solar proposal, can actually make the process enjoyable—and result in a much higher conversion rate.